herrscherasd/herrscherasd/README.md

 I'm a software developer with experience in technologies such as Windows, Django, Django REST framework, Python and PostgreSQL.

-- 🌍  I'm based in , Kyrgyzstan
+- 🌍  I'm based in Osh, Kyrgyzstan
 - 🌐 I work on web applications using Django and Django REST framework.
 - 📊 PostgreSQL is my default database choice.
 - 🧩 Open to new and exciting projects and collaborations.